Cosigning for Student Loans

 By Joe Messinger, CFP®

-When talking about paying for college, student loans almost always need to be a part of the conversation.
+Student loans almost always need to be a part of the conversation when talking about paying for college.
 Not too many of us can afford $25,000 (or more!) every year to pay for college out of our pockets or our savings.
-The go-to, first-choice, place for student loans is the Federal Direct Loan Program.
+The go-to, first-choice place for student loans is the Federal Direct Loan Program.
 There is no credit check, relatively low-interest rates, and flexible repayment options.
 (Read more about some basic loan information.)
 However, the amount a student can borrow is capped at a certain amount each year.
 Often, the annual limit isn’t enough to cover the full cost of college.
-In these cases, families will need to turn to private loans with their income and credit criteria, and their co-signer requirements.
+In these cases, families must turn to private loans with their income and credit criteria and co-signer requirements.

 Should parents cosign private loans?

-Parents need to keep in mind that students will probably not meet the income or credit criteria required to qualify for a private student loan issued by an outside lender.
-According to MeasureOne, “roughly 94 percent of undergraduate private student loans included a cosigner in academic year 2015-16.”
+Parents must remember that students will probably not meet the income or credit criteria required to qualify for a private student loan issued by an outside lender.

-A cosigner is ultimately responsible for the payment of the loan in full should the student be unable to pay.
-A cosigner is promising to pay the loan themselves, and their credit score could be impacted by late payments or default.
+A cosigner is ultimately responsible for paying the loan in full should the student cannot pay.
+A cosigner promises to pay the loan themselves, and their credit score could be impacted by late payments or default.

 The borrower is also at risk.